top of page

 6. Estate & Asset Protection

 OBBBA’s reduced exemptions mean many physicians are newly exposed to estate tax.
+Malpractice risk further necessitates trust planning, family limited partnerships, and umbrella liability protection.

 Conclusion

+Physicians in private practice must treat 2025 as a planning year — not a waiting year.
 Those who fail to adjust may lose six figures annually to taxes and inefficient structures.
 By leveraging OBBBA’s changes, physicians can transform complexity into financial security.

 If you’re a physician concerned about taxes and juggling finances, you don’t have to navigate it alone.